1932 German presidential election: Background

-The National Socialist German Workers Party (NSDAP), originally called German Workers Party (DAP), was founded in 1919.
+The Nazi Party (NSDAP), originally called German Workers' Party (DAP), was founded in 1919.
 World War I corporal Adolf Hitler joined it later that year and became first its primary speaker and, in 1921, party leader with dictatorial powers.
 Hitler's preeminent position and infallibility within the party was confirmed in 1926 at a conference where the party manifesto was ruled immutable.
 The party's ideology was a mixture of pan-Germanism, antisemitism, disgust with parliamentary parties, and resentment towards big business.
-A fringe group for most of the 1920s, the NSDAP, whose members were colloquially known as "Nazis", was brought to public attention on the German right by a referendum against the Young Plan in 1929, when it had been associated with and aided by Alfred Hugenberg's mainstream German National People's Party (DNVP), dramatically increasing its number of seats in the Reichstag in the 1930 federal election.
+A fringe group for most of the 1920s, the NSDAP was brought to public attention on the German right-wing by a referendum against the Young Plan in 1929, when it had been associated with and aided by Alfred Hugenberg's mainstream conservative German National People's Party (DNVP), dramatically increasing its number of seats in the Reichstag in the 1930 federal election.
 The DNVP and NSDAP made a formal alliance known as the Harzburg Front in 1930.

+Nazi membership rose from 293,000 in September 1930, to almost 1.5 million by the end of 1932.
+The amount of papers controlled by the party rose from 49 in 1930, to 127 by 1932.
+Völkischer Beobachters circulation rose from 26,000 in 1929, to over 100,000 in 1931.
+In prior elections the Nazis relied on membership dues, but started receiving financial support from businesses in 1932.

 Electoral system

 During the Weimar Republic the law provided for a modified two-round system, such that if no candidate received an absolute majority of votes (i.e. more than half) in the first round of a presidential election then a second ballot would occur in which the candidate with a plurality of votes would be deemed elected.
-It was permitted for a group to nominate an alternative candidate in the second round.
+It was permitted for a group to nominate a different candidate in the second round from the one they had in the first round.
+This occurred in 1925 but not in 1932.